pemcg/manageiq-automation-howto-guide/chapter10/ways_of_entering_automation.md

 ### Alerts

-An **Alert** can be created that sends a Management Event, which calls an Instance under _/System/Event_ in the Automation Datastore that corresponds to the Management Event name.
+An **Alert** can be created that sends a Management Event, which calls an Instance under _/System/Event_ in the Automation Datastore that corresponds to the Management Event name:
 <br> <br>

 ![screenshot](images/screenshot2.png)